 The below content is purely for informational purposes and is not intended to constitute advisory of any kind.
-The position reflected in this article has been updated as of November 15, 2023.
+Please note, these are in-depth articles which are best viewed on large screen devices like laptops, desktops and tablets.
+The position reflected in this article has been updated as of January 15, 2024.

-An Non-Resident External (NRE) account is the answer to their needs.
+A Non-Resident External (NRE) account is the answer to their needs.

-It is a bank account suitable for NRIs, Persons of Indian Origin (PIOs) and Overseas Citizens of India (OCIs), who wish to use their foreign earnings to manage expenses and investments in India.
+It is a bank account suitable for NRIs, Persons of Indian Origin (PIOs) and Overseas Citizens of India (OCIs), who wish to use their foreign earned income to manage expenses and investments in India.
 It is an Indian Rupee (₹) denominated account, i.e., it is maintained in Indian Rupee.
 The money deposited in foreign currency in this account is automatically converted to the equivalent Indian Rupee (₹) by the bank as per the prevailing currency conversion rates.
-There is no upper limit on the account balance that can be maintained in an NRE account,
+There is no upper limit on the account balance that can be maintained in an NRE account.

-A key benefit of an NRE bank account is that NRIs can freely repatriate, i.e., transfer the funds to an overseas account without any upper limits.
+A key benefit of an NRE bank account is that the credits in an NRE account can be freely repatriated, i.e., funds can be transferred to an overseas account without any upper limit.
 The repatriable funds include both the principal amount and the interest earned on this account.
-Furthermore, the interest earned on the money deposited in this account is tax-free in India, i.e. income earned through the account is exempt from income tax.
+Furthermore, the interest earned on the money deposited in this account is tax-free in India, i.e., income earned through the account is exempt from income tax.

 Did you know?